mikeal/block-box/README.md

 and the `multihash` includes other `multihashes` for wide ranging compatibility and future proofing.

-When used as a `codec` this indicates the BLOCKS are encoded in the sort order of the DIGESTS table.
-This can be incrementally verified as the DIGESTS section is parsed.
-The `multihash` will correspond to the BOX as a whole.
+When a `codec` is used and THE SAME `

 When used as a `multihash`, this indicated the hash digest is encoded as one of the following:
 * [ 0, HEADER, MULTIHASH of the BOX ]
 * [ 1, HEADER, MULTIHASH of the DIGESTS ]
 * [ 2, HEADER, MULTIHASH of the BOX, MULTIHASH of the DIGESTS ]
+* [ 3, HEADER, MULTIHASH of the BLOCKS ]
+* [ 4, HEADER, MULTIHASH of the BLOCKS, MULTIHASH of the BOX ]
+* [ 5, HEADER, MULTIHASH of the BLOCKS, MULTIHASH of the DIGESTS ]
+* [ 6, HEADER, MULTIHASH of the BLOCKS, MULTIHASH of the BOX, MULTIHASH of the DIGESTS ]

 Since we've got multihashes in multihashes, any method we ever want to use to verify each section can be